Finding and Using Models

 If you’re unsure of which component model you’d like to use, there are other ways to invoke a model.
 There are three ways to find a component model:

-3. Ask for specific properties from hwcomponents.
-This is similar to the second method, but you can ask for the energy, area, or leakage power of a component directly.
+Ask for specific properties from hwcomponents.
+This is similar to the second method, but you can ask for the area, energy, latency, or leak power of an action of a component directly.

 # Method 1: Import the model from a module and use it directly.